kanhavcse23/anti-fraud/README.md

     - Operation Service: Manages operation types.
     - Mediator Service: Acts as an intermediary to facilitate communication between services via Mediator Pattern.

+    Layers in each service:
+    - manager layer: Responsible to wire all components required to run corresponding service.
+    - route layer: Responsible for registering all routes for corresponding service.
+    - controller layer: Responsible for defining methods for all HTTP handlers for corresponding service.
+    - core layer: Resposible for defining core business logic for corresponding service.
+    - repository layer: Responsible for performing db operation for corresponding service.
+    - entity layer: Responsible for defining all objects(structs) required in corresponding service.

+    main.go: Responsible to configure every component required to run project.

     Each service is designed to be independent, promoting scalability and ease of maintenance.